apaksoy/automatetheboringstuff/practice projects/chap 15/swd/readme.md

 Absolute path to the script also needs to be provided in the property list file.
 Making it executable and defining its location as a PATH in the .bash_profile file does not work withut the absolute path even when it has the absolute path to the interpreter at the top of the script file.

-The following lines can replace the two lines about the timing and run the script at 5:45 am every day.
+The following XML code can replace the two lines about the timing and run the script at 5:45 am every day.
 One needs to use the 24-hour time notation to describe the pm times.

 	<key>StartCalendarInterval</key>
 	<dict>